-A misfire can be the cause of many factors such as the spark plugs (ignition part), The EGR valve ( Fuel) ,vacuum lines, timing belt ( mechanical ).
-Since this is about the P0113 trouble code we should be checking the spark plugs for any foul play. ( check the above list )
+An engine misfire can be the cause of many factors such as the spark plugs (ignition part), The EGR valve ( Fuel) ,vacuum lines, timing belt ( mechanical ).
+Since this is about the code P0113 trouble code we should be checking the spark plugs for any foul play. ( check the above list )

-How to Fix the P0113 OBD2 “Intake Air Temperature Sensor ” Trouble Code
+How to Fix the trouble code P0113 “Intake Air Temperature Sensor ” Trouble Code

-Luckily this DTC is one those codes that be fixed easily without the need to go to an auto repair shop. you can fix the P0113 DTC by going down this checklist
+Luckily this DTC is one those codes that be fixed easily without the need to go to an auto repair shop.
+The P0113 code DTC by going down this checklist

 - Repair or replace the Intake Air Temperature connector short